 #1 Messaging Becomes More Personal

 Personalization has been reaching into every part of business management and into every industry.
-In fact, it has most influenced the way businesses communicate with and treat their customers, but internal messaging is also becoming more personal.
+In fact, it has most influenced the way businesses to communicate with and treat their customers, but internal messaging is also becoming more personal.

 This means that employees in the workplace now develop more personal relationships and tend to communicate on a more understanding and empathetic level.